klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 Infinity Fabric network (and the same network was also used to link two sockets).
 It is still somewhat present in newer AMD CPUs also, though mostly in a different way that we will return to later in this course.
-It is also expected to show up strongly in the higher core count Intel Sapphire Rapids CPUs launched in early '2023, but at the time of writing we have no good performance data available yet.
+It is also expected to show up strongly in the higher core count Intel Sapphire Rapids CPUs launched in early '2023 (but very hard to get initially), but at the time of writing we have no good performance data available yet.

 ## A look at the software side